 After that, choose which watercolors you want to use.
 Don’t pick colors that don’t mix well.

 Red and blue combined would make a beautiful violet.
 But red and green together would make something muddy and unpleasant.

 I prefer to use analogous colors or something close to them.
 Different shades of green work great together.
 You can also use green with blue or shades of pink and purple.

 Complementary colors are dangerous here.
 A monochromatic or analogous palette is perfect.

 Spray the Watercolors Over Your Background for a Smooth Look

 This next step is a bit repetitive.
 Scatter some watercolor on a white surface.
-After that spray it with water transforming the watercolor drops into blurry spots.
+Then spray it with water to transform the watercolor drops into blurry spots.

 Add some more watercolor drops.
 Repeat.
 Repeat again.